 The settlement of the Company's various transactions with NGUSA and certain affiliates generally occurs via the intercompany money pool in which it participates.
 The Company is a participant in the regulated money pool and can both borrow and invest funds.
-Borrowings from the regulated money pool bear interest in accordance with the terms of the regulated money pool Agreement.
+Investments in the regulated money pool bear interest in accordance with the terms of the regulated money pool agreement.
 As the Company fully participates in the regulated money pool rather than settling intercompany charges with cash, all changes in the intercompany money pool balance are reflected as investing or financing activities in the accompanying statements of cash flows.
 For the purpose of presentation in the statements of cash flows, it is assumed all amounts settled through the intercompany money pool are constructive cash receipts and payments, and therefore are presented as such.

 The regulated money pool is funded by operating funds from participants.
-NGUSA has the ability to borrow up to \$5.0 billion from National Grid plc for working capital needs, including funding of the regulated money pool, if necessary.
-The Company had short-term intercompany money pool investment of \$19.9 million and \$252.9 million as of March 31, 2025 and 2024, respectively.
-The average interest rates for the intercompany money pool were 5.1%, 5.2%, and 2.9% for the years ended March 31, 2025, 2024, and 2023, respectively.
+NGUSA has the ability to borrow up to \$5.0 billion from National Grid plc for working capital needs including funding of the regulated money pool, if necessary.
+The Company had short-term intercompany money pool investments of \$104.1 million and \$103.7 million as of March 31, 2025 and 2024, respectively.
+The average interest rates for the intercompany money pool were 5.1% and 5.2% for the years ended March 31, 2025 and 2024, respectively.

 Additionally, NGUSA had committed revolving credit facilities of approximately \$6.8 billion, all of which have expiry dates beyond May 2027, with an annual extension option potentially taking this to June 2028.
-As of March 31, 2025, these facilities have not been drawn against and can be used to fund the money pool.
+As of March 31, 2025 these facilities have not been drawn against and can be used to fund the money pool.